Sensitivity-Based Distributed Programming for Non-Convex Optimization: Distributed sensitivity-based solution

-where the first-order sensitivity term in \eqref{eq:local_costFunction} takes the influence of the local decision variables on the neighboring agents objective function into account.
-In particular, it is defined as the corresponding directional derivative of the local Lagrangian $L_j(\cdot)$, $\neighs$, given by the gradient of the previous iteration $ \nablax L_j\indqp:= \nablax L_j(\vm x_j\indqp, \vm \lambda_j\indqp, \vm \mu_j\indqp, \Nj{x}\indqp)$, in direction of $\vm x_i - \vm x_i\indqp$.
-The couplings are resolved in a primal decomposition fashion by using the decision variables $\vm x_j\indqp$, $\neighs$ of the previous iteration $q-1$ which need to be communicated by each agent.
-The gradient $\nablax L_j$ of the Lagrangian of the neighbors w.r.t. the local variable $\vm x_i$ can be computed from \eqref{eq:local_Lagrangian} in a straightforward manner, i.e.,
+which implicitly depends on the iterates at $q-1$.
+The quantities $(\vm \lambda_i\indq, \vm \mu_i\indq)$ denote the dual variables associated with the constraints \eqref{eq:local_equality} and \eqref{eq:local_inequality}, respectively, and are assumed to be available from the solution of~\eqref{eq:local_NLP}.
+Otherwise, they may be recovered from the corresponding KKT conditions of~\eqref{eq:local_NLP}.
+The first-order sensitivity term in \eqref{eq:local_costFunction} takes the influence of the local decision variables on the neighboring agents objective function into account.
+It is defined as the directional derivative of the local Lagrangian $L_j(\cdot)$, $\neighs$, given by the gradient of the previous iteration $ \nablax L_j\indqp:= \nablax L_j(\vm x_j\indqp, \vm \lambda_j\indqp, \vm \mu_j\indqp, \Nj{x}\indqp)$, in direction of $\vm x_i - \vm x_i\indqp$.
+The couplings are resolved in a primal decomposition fashion by using the decision variables $\Ni{x}\indqp$ of the previous iteration which need to be communicated.
+The gradient $\nablax L_j(\cdot)$ is computed from \eqref{eq:local_Lagrangian} as